mcrice123/morphic/content/blog/book2/book-2-page-24.md

 Want to read the first post for "How I Draw"?
 Follow the link [here](https://mcrice123.github.io/morphic/).

+### In other news

+1. There's no new colored Book 1 page this week.
+I'm probably going to pause those updates until I'm done with "How I Draw" posts.
+But I'm still going to work on them, so I'll post whatever I get done all at once after finishing the extra posts celebrating the birthday of "Morphic".

+2. I did just post the last ready page in my buffer, BUT.
+I I am in the middle of coloring the next two pages and I expect to get them done this weekend (esp. since it's a 3-day weekend, hehe).
+Therefore, I'm confident I'll have pages ready for next week and the following week.

 ### Thanks for reading!

 Check out next week's posts for Stage 2 of my drawing process